kyma-project/eventing-auth-manager/README.md

    make install
    ```

-2. In a new terminal window, run your controller
+2. In a new terminal window, run your controller:

    ```sh
    make run